- Cooking kale lightly is the best way to eat it for nutrients.

 Some say that raw kale is best, while others say that cooking it is best.

-Like most arguments on the Internet, they very rarely cite any credible scientific studies.
+Like most arguments on the Internet, claims are rarely based on any credible scientific studies.

 So let’s change that.